-4Areas with portions <16 km outside the Cabinet-Yaak recovery zone that do not count toward recovery goals.
+4Areas with portions <16 km outside the Cabinet-Yaak recovery zone that may not count toward recovery goals.

 Figure 3.
-Grizzly bear observations (1959-2021) and known or probable mortalities from all causes (1949-2021) in and around the Cabinet-Yaak recovery area.
+Grizzly bear known or probable mortalities from all causes (1976-2022) in and around the Cabinet-Yaak recovery area.

 Table 3.
-Status of the Cabinet-Yaak recovery zone during 2016-2021 in relation to the demographic recovery targets from the grizzly bear recovery plan (USFWS 1993).
+Status of the Cabinet-Yaak recovery zone during 2017-2022 in relation to the demographic recovery targets from the grizzly bear recovery plan (USFWS 1993).

-Recovery Criteria Target 2016-2021 Females w/cubs (6-yr avg) 6 3.3 (20/6) Human Caused Mortality limit (4% of minimum estimate) 1 1.6 1.0 (6 yr avg) Female Human Caused mortality limit (30% of total mortality) 1 0.5 0.5 (6 yr avg) Distribution of females w/young 18 of 22 14 of 22
+Recovery Criteria Target 2017-2022 Females w/cubs (6-year avg) 6 3.3 (20/6) Human Caused Mortality limit (4% of minimum estimate) 1 1.9 1.5 (6 year avg) Female Human Caused mortality limit (30% of total mortality) 1 0.6 0.8 (6 year avg) Distribution of females w/young 18 of 22 16 of 22

-1 The grizzly bear recovery plan states "Because of low estimated population and uncertainty in estimates, the current human-caused mortality goal to facilitate recovery of the population is zero.
+1 The grizzly bear recovery plan states "Because of low estimated population and uncertainty in estimates, the current humancaused mortality goal to facilitate recovery of the population is zero.
 In reality, this goal may not be realized because human bear conflicts are likely to occur at some level within the ecosystem".

 Table 4.
-Annual Cabinet-Yaak recovery zone (excluding Canada) grizzly bear unduplicated counts of females with cubs (FWC's) and known human-caused mortality, 1993-2021.
+Annual Cabinet-Yaak recovery zone (excluding Canada) grizzly bear unduplicated counts of females with cubs (FWC's) and known human-caused mortality, 1993-2022.